3 Things You Could Write Today Scott Pauley

 Writing is work!
 It takes time and more mental energy than most tasks.
 I am currently reading the biography of Jonathan Edwards.
 Edwards was one of the greatest theological minds that America has known, and this is no accident.
 His father worked diligently for the education of each of his children.
 One of the disciplines that the elder Edwards built into his children’s training was the practice of regular writing.
-Correspondence and other compositions were expected on a regular basis.
+He expected correspondence and other compositions on a regular basis.

 Today’s young people are learning to tweet, post, text, and message…but they are not learning to write.
-Some will argue that this is a different day and communication is so much simpler.
-The truth remains that writing is connected to cognitive processes.
+Some will argue that this is a different day, and communication is so much simpler.
+The truth remains that writing connects itself to cognitive processes.
 It is not just about learning to write – it is about learning to think, to process, and to articulate.

 freewriting2My wife and I are grateful for the level of education (and expectation) that our children are receiving through the Academy that they attend.
 Our two oldest children have recently been required to read substantial biographies and write detailed reports on what they read.
 Yet I cannot help but think that we need to do a better job of encouraging more of this in our own home.
 Home is the greatest classroom in life!